top of page

 Academic Publications

-Please find an up-to-date list of my academic publications.
-I have published a single-author book with Cambridge University Press, two edited volumes, ten book chapters, and numerous articles in prominent peer reviewed journals like American Journal of Political Science, Political Theory and Journal of Business Ethics..
+Please find below an up-to-date list of my academic publications.I have published two single-author books, one with Cambridge University Press, and another forthcoming with Routledge; two edited volumes; thirteen book chapters; and eleven articles in peer-reviewed journals such as American Journal of Political Science, Political Theory and Journal of Business EthicsClick on the these icons right here to download my publications.

 "Thunder's account of the role of citizenship in a worthy life is a broadly attractive one, and he defends it quite ably in his penultimate chapter against six important objections to his integrationist thesis.
 He writes, moreover, with clarity and grace."